------- + -------

 Project description

-Administered by the USDA, GusNIP is a federal initiative that funds the implementation of nutrition incentive (NI) and PPR projects.
+Administered by the USDA National Institute of Food and Agriculture (NIFA), GusNIP is a federal initiative that funds the implementation of nutrition incentive (NI) and PPR projects.
 A produce prescription is an incentive in the form of a prescription for fresh fruits and vegetables (FVs).
-Prescriptions are provided by the clinic to eligible participants and are redeemed for FVs at farmers markets, brick and mortar food retailers or clinics.
+Clinic patients who have a limited income and have a diagnosis of or are at risk of developing a diet-related chronic disease are referred by their provider to receive a produce prescription.
+Prescriptions are either provided directly in the form of a produce box or as a voucher to be redeemed for FVs in farm direct settings (e.g., farmers markets) or brick and mortar food retailers (e.g., grocery stores, supermarkets).

 Background and Analysis

-The NTAE evaluation of GusNIP PPR projects centers on using core metric data collected from project participants and participating firms (i.e., retailers and clinics).
-Key outcomes including fruit and vegetable intake, food security status are collected from surveys of PPR participants before and after participating in the program.
-Data from participating firms are used to assess PPR project enrollment numbers and prescription redemption.
+The NTAE evaluation of GusNIP PPR projects uses core metric data collected from project participants and participating sites (i.e., retailers and clinics).
+Key outcomes including fruit and vegetable intake, food security status, are collected from surveys of PPR participants before and after participating in the program.
+Data from participating sites are used to assess PPR project enrollment numbers and prescription redemption.

 Overall findings

-In our most recent impact analysis, we found that:
+In our most recent impact findings report scheduled for release in December 2025, we found that:

-• Participation in PPR projects was associated with higher fruit and vegetable intake and improved food security at follow-up assessment when compared to baseline.
+• Participation in PPR projects is associated with higher fruit and vegetable intake, improved food security, and improved self-reported health at follow-up assessment when compared to baseline.

 Questions or comments?
 Send us an email.